aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 ## Step 6: Send coins from the multisig

 This transaction will send 100 octas from the multisig account to Chad's account.
-Since it is a 2-of-3 multisig account, signatures are only required from 2 individual signers.
+Since it is a two-of-three multisig account, signatures are required only from two individual signers.

 ### Step 6.1 Gather individual signatures

-First generate a raw transaction, signed by Alice and by Bob, but not by Chad.
+First generate a raw transaction, signed by Alice and Bob, but not by Chad.

 ```python
 :!: static/sdks/python/examples/multisig.py section_4